 Lastly, I would like to see our Generating Change campaign become an important thread in the ongoing conversation of the nonprofit sector, and hope that we'll see the issue of generational leadership transfer in our sector become a staple of industry conferences and newsletters during 2006-2010.
 We have a window of opportunity here, and we will succeed if hundreds of large and small foundations alike realize it and take action.
 I'd also like to see safeguards put in place so that future generations don't have to sacrifice retirement at a decent age in order to work in the nonprofit sector.

-PND: Sounds like a good idea to me.
-Well, thanks so much for speaking with us today, Rusty.
+PND: Sounds like a good idea.
+Thanks so much for speaking with us today.

 RS: Thank you.
 I enjoyed it.